 OCOM completed one of the most ambitious strategic goals in 2012 with the relocation of our campus from our former southeast Portland home to the historic Old Town Chinatown neighborhood.
 The current campus, an LEED Gold certified remodel of a historic hotel building, places at OCOM in the center of Portland, providing multiple opportunities for students, staff and faculty to partner with and explore the Portland community.

-Since the college's inception, its MAcOM program has graduated nearly 1,200 students, and currently has alumni practicing in more than 30 states.
-OCOM's DAOM program, with more than 110 alumni, has educated many leaders in the field of acupuncture and Chinese medicine, including a number of academic officers at other AOM institutions.
+Since the college's inception, its MAcOM program has graduated more than 1,300 students, and currently has alumni practicing in 50 states.
+OCOM's DAOM program, with more than 110 alumni, has educated many leaders in the field of acupuncture and Chinese medicine, including a number of academic officers at other institutions.

 Recently ranked the number one college in the nation for earning a degree in acupuncture (by thebestschools.org), OCOM's academic programs provide students with a solid foundation in acupuncture, Chinese herbal medicine, therapeutic massage, and qi cultivation, as well as a focus on collaboration between Chinese medicine and Western biomedicine.

 Learn more about OCOM, acupuncture and Chinese medicine in the pages of our college publications.
 Browse the online Publications Archive containing our Viewbook, academic catalog, OCOM Bulletin (subscribe to our newsletter!), and annual reports.

 The college’s campus was originally built in 1910 and is listed on the National Register of Historic Places.
 Renovated in 2011, the LEED Gold certified project incorporates aspects of feng shui and energy efficient features to create a more intentional learning environment to support the well-being of our students, staff, faculty, and patients.